Annual General Meeting as per Companies Act

 In the event of the first general meeting of the year, however, the company may have an AGM within nine months after the conclusion of the first fiscal year.
 There is no requirement to convene an AGM in the year of establishment if the first AGM has already been held.
 It is critical to remember that the time interval between the two annual general meetings should not exceed 15 months.

-• The statutory auditor(s) of the company.
+• Statutory auditor(s) of the company; and

-• All director(s) of the company.
+• All directors of the company.

-What is the Agenda of an AGM?
+Agenda of the AGM?

 The matters discussed or business transacted in an AGM consists of: